Birhanachalew/Utopia_Dating_Application/README.md

 ### Event-Based Matching

 Beyond profiles, EDA integrates Ethiopian community and cultural events—such as holidays, festivals, and gatherings—into the matching process.
 Users can express interest in specific events, and the platform helps connect people who plan to attend the same events or share enthusiasm for Ethiopian traditions.
 This makes it easier to meet like-minded individuals both online and in real-life settings.

+---

+## 👤 Team

+- **Birhan Aschalew**
+- **Firmint Megersa**
+- **Rahel Solomon**
+- **Yosef G/Eyesus**

+Department of Software Engineering
+Addis Ababa University
+2025

+---

+## 📢 Acknowledgements

+- Ethiopian community members who inspired the project vision
+- Academic advisors and mentors
+- Open-source contributors and the developer community

+---

+*This project was developed as a final graduation project to promote meaningful, culturally-rooted relationships within the Ethiopian community.*